-Using over 30 years of knowledge, experience, and passion to help horses and riders to better communicate with each other to create a harmonious and winning team, using classical dressage combined with natural horsemanship.
+Using over 40 years of knowledge, experience and passion, I help horses and riders to better communicate with each other, and create a harmonious and winning team, using classical dressage combined with natural horsemanship.

 The focus of my program is teaching lessons and clinics, restructuring training programs, and teaching horses and riders solid flatwork for the jumper, hunter, or dressage ring.
 Years of experience in classical dressage and natural horsemanship, along with my T-M-B Method, help horses and riders to advance and reach their goals.

 My lessons are custom designed to meet you and your horse’s needs; often riders schedule mini-clinics over a two or three day period, with intensive theory and practice sessions on and off the horse.
 If your current program is not working out for you, I am happy to help you find new ways to communicate with your horse and reach your goals.

 If you find yourself needing more bit and having to resort to excessive lunging or devices like draw reins or drugs to make you horse compliant or competitive, try my T-M-B Method – you have nothing to lose and everything to gain.

 Trakai Farm is a private 51 acre facility located outside of Hillsborough, NC with 8 stalls, a 230×130 all-weather outdoor ring, huge pastures, and riding trails.

 I was born in Germany and started riding when I was 7 years old.
 At the age of 12, I passed the national test for young riders with a bronze medal, allowing me to compete at A-level horse shows.
 The test consisted of a 1.10 meter jumper course and a dressage test, as well as an oral and written test about horsemanship, knowledge of aids, and their application.